Urban Affairs Review

-Urban Affairs Review is a peer-reviewed academic journal that covers the field of urban studies, including urban policy, urban economic development and residential and community development.
-The journal's editors-in-chief are Phil Ashton (University of Illinois at Chicago), Peter Burns (Soka University of America), Jered Carr (University of Illinois at Chicago), Joshua Drucker (University of Illinois at Chicago), and Yue Zhang (University of Illinois at Chicago).
-Jered B. Carr (University of Illinois at Chicago) serves as Managing Editor.
+Urban Affairs Review is a bimonthly peer-reviewed academic journal that covers the field of urban studies, including urban policy, urban economic development, and residential and community development.
+The journal's editors-in-chief are Richardson Dilworth (Drexel University), Maureen Donaghy (Rutgers University at Camden), Christina Greer (Fordham University), Mara Sidney (Rutgers University at Newark), Timothy Weaver (SUNY Albany), and Yue Zhang (University of Illinois at Chicago).
 It was established in 1965 as Urban Affairs Quarterly and obtained its current title in 1996.
-It is currently published by SAGE Publications in association with the Urban Politics Section of the American Political Science Association.
+It is published by SAGE Publications in association with the Urban Politics Section of the American Political Science Association.

-In March 2016, Urban Affairs Review launched its new blog/website, The Urban Affairs Forum.
-The Urban Affairs Forum is a space for leading thinkers about urban issues to share their research, ideas, and experiences.
-The website is hosted by the College of Urban Planning and Public Affairs (CUPPA) at the University of Illinois at Chicago.

 Abstracting and indexing

-Urban Affairs Review is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2019 impact factor is 2.192, ranking it 22 out of 42 journals in the category "Urban Studies".
+The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
+According to the Journal Citation Reports, its 2021 impact factor is 2.387, ranking it 25 out of 42 journals in the category "Urban Studies".